wessenstam/gts21/euc/expand/expand.rst

 Adding Clusters to Citrix Studio ................................

+As Clusters on AWS runs the same AHV hypervisor and AOS stack, adding this cluster as a resource within Citrix is no different than adding an on-premises Nutanix cluster.

 #.
 Within your **USER**\ *##*\ **-WinTools** VM, open **Citrix Studio** and select **Configuration > Hosting**.